Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Results and discussion

 The reconstructed vorticity field reflects this behavior.
-The posterior mean closely captures the dominant shear layers and large-scale vortices in regions near the sensors.
+The posterior mean closely captures the dominant shear layers and large-scale vortices.
 The temporal evolution of the flow is accurately tracked, including the unsteady shedding patterns and the influence of the gust.
-Notably, the estimated uncertainty fields highlight elevated variance in key regions: the gust core, the near-wake shear layers, and along the outer boundaries of the separated flow structures.
-These regions coincide with areas less directly impactful on pressure observations, indicating that the filter correctly expresses confidence where data is informative and uncertainty where it is not.
+Notably, the estimated uncertainty fields are so small that they are visually not detectable.
 This extrapolation test confirms that the filtering framework generalizes well beyond its training window, relying on pressure-based corrections to capture flow disturbances introduced at unseen phases.
-The pressure sensors effectively detect and drive state corrections in real time, while the uncertainty quantification provides meaningful confidence estimates.
+The pressure sensors effectively detect and drive state corrections quickly, while the uncertainty quantification provides meaningful confidence estimates.
 This underscores the estimator's reliability and adaptability in operational settings where disturbances may arise unpredictably.

-One striking and consistent phenomenon observed across all estimated cases in Figures~\ref{fig:estimation_AoA20}, \ref{fig:estimation_AoA60}, and \ref{fig:extrapolation_AoA60} (as mentioned earlier) is the transient lift amplification caused by the interaction between the positive lobe of the dipole gust and the primary negative LE vortex.
-This interaction locally increases the effective angle of attack and momentarily elevates the lift coefficient.
-Shortly thereafter, the negative lobe of the dipole impinges on the airfoil, leading to a sharp decrease in lift.
-Notably, the largest estimation error and the highest uncertainty magnitude consistently occur during the time of maximum lift deviation from the undisturbed trajectory---precisely when the dipole is in closest interaction with the LE vortex.
+One striking and consistent phenomenon observed across all estimated cases in Figures~\ref{fig:estimation_AoA20}, \ref{fig:estimation_AoA60}, and \ref{fig:extrapolation_AoA60} (as mentioned earlier) is the transient lift spike caused by the interaction between the dipole gust and the boundary layers.
+Notably, the largest estimation error and the highest uncertainty magnitude consistently occur during the time of maximum lift deviation from the undisturbed trajectory---precisely when the dipole is in closest interaction with the primary edge vortex.
 This phase corresponds to the most dynamically complex portion of the flow evolution, characterized by intense vortex interactions, rapid structural changes in the shear layer, and strong nonlinearity in the pressure response.
 The estimator reflects this complexity by exhibiting both increased prediction error and broader uncertainty bounds, indicating reduced observability and greater difficulty in capturing the rapidly changing flow state.